mrzepinski/es6-guide/manuscript/arrow_functions.md

 var self = this;
 ```

-It solves a major painpoint (from my point of view) and has the added bonus of improving performance through JavaScript engine optimizations.
+It solves a major pain point (from my point of view) and has the added bonus of improving performance through JavaScript engine optimizations.

 ```javascript